 Important Points when using a While Loop

-3) While loop can be called as a “universal loop” because any other loop (for, do-while) can be written in the form of while loop.
+3. While loop can be called as a “universal loop” because any other loop (for, do-while) can be written in the form of a while loop.
 However, the reverse is not true.

-4) While it is an entry controlled loop.
-If the condition is met, then only the code inside the while loop will be executed, otherwise while loop will be terminated, and statement after while loop will be executed.
+4. While it is an entry controlled loop.
+If the condition is met, then only the code inside the while loop will be executed; otherwise, the while loop will be terminated, and the statement after while loop will be executed.

 while ( x < 10 ) ;